BuJ1/JV-evaluation/README.md

 An easy to use GUI to evaluate and sort out current voltage curves used in photovoltaic research, go through external quantum efficiency files and fit UV-vis spectroscopy files.
-This project was realised during a masters thesis to facilitate data evaluation.
-It is no longer maintained, however, feel free to use the code or even contribute to it.
+This project was realised during a master's thesis to facilitate data evaluation as a hobby project.
+It is not maintained or updated.
+However, please feel free to use the code.

 ## General Idea